-There are three pieces of assessment for this course.
-All students are required to hand in a class assignment, a tutorial assignment and to write a test.
-The marks obtained in these tasks will count 30% towards the final marks obtained by students (class assignment 15%, tutorial assignment 5% and test 10%).
+Three pieces of assessment are used to calculate your class mark, but more assessment tasks may be given.
+All students are required to hand in a class assignment, submit tutorial assignments and to write a test.
+Three of these marks count 30% towards the final marks obtained by students (class assignment 15%, one of the tutorial assignments 5% and test 10%).
 Feedback will be provided on these tasks to enable students to identify and rectify problems.
 The feedback will be provided orally and in writing where possible.